ZamanCodexpress/Thaqva-Masjid/README.md

 ## License

-This project is **open-source** and intended for educational and portfolio use.
+This project is **not open-source** actually just uploaded to show my skills.

 ---